Skip to main content

 Privacy as a Core Feature

 A quality tracker keeps your data completely private, never sharing with third parties, companies, or advertisers.
-It should work offline so your information never needs to leave your device.
-You maintain full control over your data.
+You maintain full control over your data and can edit or delete any entry at any time.

 Setting Up Your Tracking System